akinom/Vireo/README.md

 ## About Thesis Central   ##

-Thesis Central is used by Princeton University for  ungraduates to submit their senior thesis.
+Thesis Central is used by Princeton University for  undergraduates to submit their senior thesis.

 Thes system is based on TDL Vireo's system.
 For more information on Vireo, visit the [Github Project page for Vireo](https://github.com/TexasDigitalLibrary/Vireo)